2moe/circle-runner/docs/Readme.md

 For environments that change frequently, manually obtaining a new token each time it expires can be cumbersome.

-Using a personal access token allows for automatic retrieval of a new registration token, making the process more convenient.
+Using a personal access token automatically generates a new registration token, making it even easier.